thermogl/TITokenField/README.markdown

 See the "TokenFieldExample" app for details on usage.
 It's limited at the moment to one tokenising field and a content view below because it's pulled straight from one of my apps.
 Multiple field support requires tweaking.

-If you're using an external picker, like the contacts picker included with iOS, make sure you call dismissModalViewController… before calling addToken on the field, otherwise existing tokens will be lost.

 ## ARC?

 Nah.